-a 30% moisture content. b 8% moisture content. c 6% moisture content. d Percentage contribution of NPI-listed substance to entire MSW stream (eg. cadmium present in plastic makes up 84.4% of the total amount of cadmium in MSW).
+a 30% moisture content. b 8% moisture content. c 6% moisture content. d Percentage contribution of NPI-listed substance to the entire municipal solid waste (MSW) stream e.g. cadmium present in plastic makes up 84.4% of the total amount of cadmium in the MSW.